ibexa/documentation-user/docs/personalization/recommendation_models.md

 Pseudo recommendation model that shows the user products from their own history.
 For example, the "You have just watched" box.

+#### Recurring purchase

+A recurring purchase model recognizes purchase patterns and returns recommendations for items where these patterns can occur.
+This model is based on predictable purchase occuring at regular intervals going forward with a relatively high degree of certainty.
+The model recommends items which are suitable for this pattern.
+Item recommendations are displayed 20% before the completion of estimated time pattern of repeating purchasing the product.

+It means, for example, that if the pattern covers 100 days, when the optimal time comes from day 80., the recommendation begins to display.
+When a user purchases the recommended item on day 92., the recommendation is no longer shown and the counter resets.

+!!! tip

+    Minimum time period for this model is 4 days, but the model works better if you set a longer time period.

 ## Submodels

 Statistics-based recommendations often have the disadvantage of providing recommendations limited